Quasi-two-dimensional soliton in a self-repulsive spin-orbit-coupled dipolar binary condensate: Mean-field model

 where $\bf R \equiv (r-r')$ is the position vector joining the two atoms, $\mu_0$ is the permeability of free space, $\mu$ is the magnetic dipole moment of each atom, $\theta$ is the angle made by the vector ${\bf R}$ with the polarization $y$ direction, $a_j$ is the intraspecies scattering length, and $a_{12}$ is the interspecies scattering length.
+The scattering length measures the strength of contact interaction in an ultra-dilute BEC.
 To compare the dipolar and contact interactions, the dipolar interaction is expressed in terms of the dipolar length, defined by \cite{1}

 { In the actual experimental realization of an SO-coupled binary dipolar BEC of equal-mass atoms we can consider a binary $^{164}$Dy-$^{162}$Dy BEC.
 The atomic masses of these two isotopes of the dysprosium atom are almost equal, which justifies the equal mass approximation.
 The magnetic dipole moment of each species is $\mu=10\mu_B$, where $\mu_B$ is a Bohr magneton.
 Hence the two species of atoms have the same dipole moment, same intraspecies and interspecies dipolar interactions and the dipolar lengths of the two components are equal.
 As the nuclear spin of both atoms $-$ $^{164}$Dy and $^{162}$Dy $-$ is zero, there is no hyperfine structure.
 Nevertheless, a synthetic SO coupling can be established in this binary system involving different types of atoms, particularly in the context of ultracold atomic gases used for quantum simulation.
 Dipolar BECs of both $^{164}$Dy \cite{9,pq2} and $^{162}$Dy \cite{pq3,pq4} atoms have been experimentally realized \cite{1x} and are now routinely studied in different laboratories.
 The interspecies and intraspecies scattering lengths of this binary dipolar BEC are all positive \cite{lq1,1x}, corresponding to a self-repulsion among the ingredients, which will make the formation of a soliton difficult.